 It’s as if people want to charge the chickens rent for a good deed by still taking what is not theirs.

 I googled ‘keeping chickens in the city’.
 Introducing animals to your family requires careful consideration – of lifestyle and wallet, with head and with heart.
+Would they be happy and safe here?
 Would they be too noisy?
-Would the dog eat them?
+Would the dog eat or scare them?
 What about the neighbours?
 Or foxes?
 What is the long-term cost and how would I become their responsible human?
 Lots of questions needed answering.

 To my horror and sadness, everything online regarding ‘backyard’ chickens – even rescued ex-battery hens – recommends continuing the cycle of taking their eggs.
 It’s very hard to find advice on what to do with eggs if you don’t want to eat them (more on that below).
 It’s as if people want to charge their rescue girls rent for a good deed by still taking what is not theirs.
 I wanted to find solid advice on caring for them, not how to maximize what plops out of their bottoms.
 Any information on eggs was related to human consumption – even to the point of denying or limiting favourite treats to stop the eggs tasting different.